strapi/documentation/docs/developer-docs/latest/development/backend-customization.md

 - Unidirectional relationship use case example:

   - A blog article belongs to a category.
-  - Querying an article retrieves its category,
+  - Querying an article can retrieve its category,
   - but querying a category won't retrieve the list of articles.

   ```js